 In a surplus of immigrant values, diverging multiculturalism and all that jazz, the “American dream” was the ethic of the age, an Ideal that overwhelmed the traditions of old, and simmered that melting pot of culture with a mutual trajectory for goods as good.
 Yet an alleged stubbornness to “ancient ways” provoked the sons and daughters to challenge authority with what was assumed to be the latest convention of liberation: moral relativism.
 The roaring twenties were uproar, without a doubt, and jazz clubs would soon house that sense of looseness, as it were, from those cultural restrictions.
 It was a clash of culturalism, old ideals versus the new, which to the few, was nothing new at all.
 Tradition pitched, “there is nothing new under the sun”, in spite of that catchy melody modernization was tuning in the kids of tomorrow, “For those whose faces are turned toward the past, the years roll by unheeded – their lives unchanged.”
 To the modern folk, it was all a matter of perspective; that timbre of the time was God’s honest truth – and still is today.
 As ambience grew into ballad, the moment-by-moment appetite for “buy now, pay later” would soon take credit for the Great Depression – and all things won were lost; that American Dream was shelved.”

 The earliest defining characteristic of the American Dream was to provide equal opportunity for anyone and everyone to achieve happiness, success and prosperity through hard work, determination and initiative – a dream that has become scarcely recognizable from a nightmare.
-It ought to be established that the overarching idea by no means lacks respectable or responsible ethics, it is without a doubt honourable to earn what you work for.
-The fact of the matter is as we moved forward from wholesome family values to a sole-proprietorship minded society, such an ambition on the individual level, although appeared noble, neutral and free on the surface, was merely a marketing tactic away from being exploited – and that is exactly what happened – the pursuit of happiness became ‘manufacturable’.
-And what you earned was yours and yours alone.
+It ought to be said that the overarching idea by no means lacks respectable or responsible ethics, it is without a doubt honourable to earn what you work for.
+The fact of the matter is as we moved forward from wholesome family values to a sole-proprietorship minded society, such an ambition on the individual level, although appeared noble, neutral and free on the surface, was merely a marketing tactic away from being exploited – and that is exactly what happened – the pursuit of happiness became ‘manufacturable’ and what you earned was yours and yours alone. – How industrious!

 Now I cannot blame the “Dream” for human conduct, in proper context that definition is not controversial.
 It is however an issue as a social initiative when that Dream is juxtaposed to the nature of what we believe to be real, true and virtuous because it means something very different.
 It is “success and prosperity” for what? – And for whom I might add?
 With the spike in moral relativism lured by the “love of money” and bolstered by the idea that material prosperity equals happiness, the means, motive and passion for living life quickly isolated normal intent to be about achieving goods and not being good all in the name of self-obsessed pleasure.